 Rept0n1x, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

-The mindfulness sessions are an hour long and focus on giving advice and techniques for well-being as an introduction to see if there’s an interest in doing some more digital sessions.
+The session is an hour long and focusses on giving advice and techniques for wellbeing as an introduction to see if there’s an interest in doing more.

 Mind in Salford has had to adapt to provide help remotely.
 During isolation, more time is spent at home and alone so there is no better time to introduce practicing mindfulness.

-Andy Salmon, from Sacred Trinity Church stated: “I get the impression that people who don’t get particularly anxious are getting more anxious because of the pandemic.
+Andy Salmon, Rector of Sacred Trinity Church which is working with Mind of the project, said: “I get the impression that people who don’t get particularly anxious are getting more anxious because of the pandemic.

 “With mental health, it’s really important that people feel able to talk to others.
 Doing something together like that helps to give permission to have conversations.”

-Andy Salmon says: “ The mind sessions are absolutely one hundred percent worth doing and it’s definitely worth organisations getting in touch with Mind if they think it’s something they would like to put on.
+Andy Salmon says: “ The mind sessions are absolutely 100 per cent worth doing and it’s definitely worth organisations getting in touch with Mind if they think it’s something they would like to put on.